Nishchal30/Data_Science_Material/Unsupervised Machine Learning/Hirarchical & DBSCAN/Hirarchical & DBSCAN.md

 ## Hirarchical Clustering

 As the name suggests, we create a hirarchy of clusters in this algorithm.
-Hirarchy if clusters means the various levels of clusters like we use top down approach in filters.
+Hirarchy of clusters means the various levels of clusters like we use top down approach in filters.

 exa:-
 Let's take an example of a college, the college is one cluster.